ViktoriiaTan/DSToolkits/report/report2.md

 * Model training (train.py): code to train the model.
 * Evaluation and prediction (eval_predict.py): used for testing the model and making predictions.

+This modularization is our strategic decision and can vary among programmers, reflecting different approaches to organizing and segmenting code for optimal clarity and functionality.
 ## Task 5

 We created a requirements.txt file for our code during milestone1.
 We identified all the necessary packages our project relies on, including their specific versions there.